This is the multi-page printable view of this section. Click here to print.

 TerminationByKubelet

-Pod has been terminated by the kubelet, because of either node pressure eviction or the graceful node shutdown.
+Pod has been terminated by the kubelet, because of either node pressure eviction, the graceful node shutdown, or preemption for system critical pods.

 When using a Job (or CronJob), you may want to use these Pod disruption conditions as part of your Job's Pod failure policy.